 You Only Live Twice incorporated many style elements of Ian Fleming’s literary James Bond, blended with the trends of a later decade and the template set for Sean Connery’s 007 to deliver a fashionable and fitting summer business suit for Bond’s visit to Osato’s office.

-- Dark blue lightweight wool “Conduit Cut” tailored business suit:
+- Dark blue lightweight mohair/wool-blend “Conduit Cut” tailored business suit:

 - Single-breasted 1-button jacket with notch lapels, welted breast pocket, straight flapped hip pockets, spaced 4-button cuffs, and long single vent

 - Double forward-pleated trousers with 3-button “Daks top” side adjusters, side pockets, and turn-ups/cuffs

 - Pale blue poplin dress shirt with spread collar, front placket, and 2-button turnback/”cocktail” cuffs

 - Gruen Precision 510 yellow gold dress watch

 This outfit in You Only Live Twice would be the last Fleming-inspired blue suit of the series for decades until Daniel Craig’s sharkskin suit for a Moroccan gunfight in Spectre, which I’ll be featuring in a few weeks as we get closer to Ian Fleming’s birthday.